hasura/graphql-engine/docs/graphql/manual/guides/integrations/auth0-jwt.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Auth0 is configured and ready to be used in the application.
-You can now set up access control rules that will automatically get applied whenever a client makes a graphql query with the Auth0 token.
+You can now set up access control rules that will automatically get applied whenever a client makes a GraphQL request with the Auth0 token.

 Refer to :ref:`auth_basics` for more information.